Flying Wild

-Flying Wild (aka The East Side Kids in Flying Wild and Air Devils) is a 1941 American comedy thriller film directed by William Beaudine under the pseudonym "William West" as the fifth installment of the East Side Kids series which eventually totalled 22 films.
+Flying Wild (aka The East Side Kids in Flying Wild and Air Devils) is a 1941 American comedy thriller film directed by the former Chaplin impersonator Billy West, under the pseudonym "William West".
+It was the fifth of 22 features in the East Side Kids series.
 The film is the team's first one in the spy film genre.
 The supporting cast includes Joan Barclay, Dave O'Brien and Herbert Rawlinson.
 It was distributed by Monogram Pictures.